-Our freeze-the-snot-in-your-nose-cold midwestern winters are in full swing, and we are officially hibernating.
+Our zero-degree-freeze-the-snot-inside-your-nose midwestern winters are in full swing, and we are officially hibernating.
 I bought 3 months worth of food and we’re not leaving the house until April.

 I have an old post about our kids’ favorite toys.
 Most of those are still on the favorite toys list around here.
 But I realized my kids also spend a fair amount of time playing with non-toys.